TOPIC #2

 Keywords: High power; Characterizations; Synchrotron radiation; x-ray techniques; high rate

-Supervising team: Marco GIORGETTI (UNIBO) & Giovanni AGOSTINI (Elettra)
+Supervising team: Marco GIORGETTI (UNICAM) & Giovanni AGOSTINI (Elettra)

 Abstract